bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 We then investigated how representations are restructured after early consolidation of MSL by contrasting maps of multivariate distance for consolidated and newly acquired sequences [@fig:contrast_cons_new_crossnobis_map].
 At the cortical level, we found that contralateral premotor and bilateral parietal regions acquire a stronger representation during consolidation, that likely reflects that the tuning of these neural populations to coordinated movements are consolidated early after learning [@makino_transformation_2017;@yokoi_does_2017;@pilgramm_motor_2016], as was previously observed with longer training [@wiestler_skill_2013].

 Investigating similar changes at subcortical level, significant differences are found in bilateral putamen and more specifically ventral posterior regions, which determine the previous report of their increased activation after consolidation [@debas_brain_2010;@albouy_hippocampus_2013;@debas_off-line_2014;@fogel_reactivation_2017;@vahdat_network-wide_2017].
 Significant representational changes are also found in cerebellum ipsilateral lobule IX as well as contralateral Crus I and II [@doyon_experience-dependent_2002;@penhune_cerebellum_2005;@doyon_contributions_2009;@tomassini_structural_2011], while none is found in finger somatotopic cerebellar regions [@wiestler_integration_2011] concurring with cortical results.

 Concurrently to this consolidation induced representational emergence, strikingly few regions showed decreased sequence discrimination, namely ipsilateral caudate nuclei and bilateral hippocampus.
 The hippocampal early representation have been hypothesized to buffer novel explicit motor sequence learning and concur to the reactivations of the distributed network for reprocessing during offline periods, though progressively disengaging afterward [@albouy_hippocampus_2013].
-Our novel findings of differential implication of dorsomedial and dorsolateral striatum in sequence representation during learning and expression of a mastered skill specifies the earlier described activity change in the course of MSL [@lehericy_distinct_2005;@jankowski_distinct_2009;@kupferschmidt_parallel_2017;@corbit_corticostriatal_2017].
+Our novel findings of differential implication of dorsomedial and dorsolateral striatum in sequence representation during learning and expression of a mastered skill specifies the earlier described activity change in the course of MSL [@lehericy_distinct_2005;@jankowski_distinct_2009;@francois-brosseau_basal_2009;@kupferschmidt_parallel_2017;@corbit_corticostriatal_2017].
+Here also, the alternate production of different sequences, require shifting between overlapping set of motor commands which could further implicate the dorsal striatum in collaboration with prefrontal cortex [@monchi_functional_2006;].

 While our results show that the distributed representational network during learning is reorganized during memory consolidation, the present study was not designed to investigate the nature of hippocampal, striatal or cerebellar sequence representation that were previously assessed at cortical level for finger sequences [@wiestler_effector-independent_2014;@kornysheva_human_2014] as well as for larger forearm movements [@haar_effector-invariant_2017].
 Notably, the hypothesized respective extrinsic and intrinsic skill encoding in hippocampal and striatal systems remains to be assessed with dedicated experimental design.